 UNDERGRADUATE RESEARCH GROUPS

-The UGA Department of Mathematics sponsors a number of undergraduate research groups (listed below with faculty coordinators):
+The UGA Department of Mathematics sponsors a number of undergraduate research groups (listed below with faculty mentors):

 The UGA Center for Undergraduate Research Opportunities (CURO) offers University of Georgia undergraduates the opportunity to engage in faculty-mentored research regardless of discipline, major or GPA – even students in their first year.